 “I want to continue with intersectional activism over the coming years.
 I want to broadly see social justice in every sector of society, and I want to continue helping those people who I identify with.”

-Great causes and revolutions do not begin with a leader screaming into empty space.
+However, no great causes or revolutions began with a leader screaming into empty space.
 This is why Pooe believes that, especially with the advancement of technology, women need to find a way to continue to score an equaliser in any small space that they are afforded.

 “There will be challenges along the way, but life would be too boring if there weren’t.”